Denver Broncos vs. Las Vegas Raiders: TV channel, time, what to know

 This matchup carries extra weight as it features a divisional matchup between bitter rivals.
 Yes, Colorado is Broncos Country, but don’t get fans started about Raider Nation.

-The Broncos are expected to win, according to FanDuel Sportsbook, but the four points they’re being given are generally in line with home-field advantage meaning this game is pretty close to a coin flip as far as betting is concerned.
+The Broncos are expected to win, according to FanDuel Sportsbook, but the 4 points they’re being given are generally in line with home-field advantage — meaning this game is pretty close to a coin flip as far as betting is concerned.

 Getting to the Denver Broncos game at Empower Field